Health Insurance for Unemployed Individuals: What Are Your Options?

 - Retired early and need coverage until their Medicare benefits begin.

 - Missed the Open Enrollment Period (OEP) and don’t qualify for a Special Enrollment Period (SEP).

 - Cannot afford, or do not want to purchase, COBRA insurance

-Most short-term plans are easy to get and can be a helpful solution if you’re looking for medical insurance for unemployed people.
-The premiums tend to be affordable, averaging around $116 per month for an individual.
+Most short-term plans are easy to apply for and can be a helpful solution if you’re looking for medical insurance for a period of time.
+The premiums tend to be affordable.
 However, the deductibles and other out-of-pocket expenses for short-term plans are usually more expensive than those for comprehensive ACA health plans.

 How Can I Get Individual Health Insurance?

 You can get individual health insurance for individuals through a Special Enrollment Period (SEP).
 An SEP gives you 60 days to enroll in a comprehensive health insurance plan — for you only, or you and your family — after a qualifying life event.
 You can enroll as soon as your qualifying event occurs.
 There are several qualifying life events that can make you eligible for an SEP, including:1

 - Job loss